BYLAWS OF PEN BAY SOCCER CLUB

 Board of Directors

 Section 1.
 Number.
-The number of Directors shall be as set by the Board of Directors from time to time, provided there shall always be at least five (5) and not more than nine (9) directors.
+The number of Directors shall be as set by the Board of Directors from time to time, provided there shall always be at least five (5) and not more than twelve (12) directors.

 Section 2.
 Selection, Qualification and Term.
 The first Board of Directors shall be appointed by the incorporators.
-The initial Board shall be appointed for staggered terms of one and two years such that approximately one-half of the Board shall be elected each year, and thereafter, all directors shall serve for two year terms and until their successors are elected and qualified, except in the case of their earlier death, resignation or removal from office.
+The initial Board shall be appointed for staggered terms of one and two years terms such that approximately one-half of the Board shall be elected each year, and thereafter, all directors shall serve for three year terms and until their successors are elected and qualified, except in the case of their earlier death, resignation or removal from office.
 Prior to the expiration of the terms of Directors, the Board of Directors then in office shall elect Directors to serve to succeed the Directors whose terms are expiring.
-At all times the Board of Directors must have at least one (1) Director who is a resident of one of the towns constituting the Southern District, Central District and Northern District as follows:
+At all times the Board of Directors will make every effort to have at least one (1) Director who is a resident of one of the towns constituting the Southern District, Central District and Northern District as follows:

-Southern District: Thomaston, Warren, St. George, Friendship and Waldoboro.
+Southern District: Rockland, Thomaston, Warren, St. George, Friendship and Waldoboro, Union (Medomak Valley)

-Central District: Rockland, Camden, Rockport, Union, Vinalhaven, North Haven, Islesboro, Lincolnville, Hope and Appleton.
+Central District: Camden, Rockport, Vinalhaven, North Haven, Islesboro, Lincolnville, Hope and Appleton (Camden Hills Region, Islands)

-Northern District: Belfast, Searsport, Brooks, Unity and Liberty.
+Northern District: Belfast, Searsport, Brooks, Unity and Liberty (Belfast and Mt.
+View

 Section 4.
 Powers.
 The Board of Directors shall manage and control the business, property and affairs of the corporation.
 The Board may further delegate authority to committees or to individual Directors as it deems necessary for the carrying out of the purposes and business of the corporation.